atomLabsRepo/HowToUseSTM32HalLibrariesWithoutSTM32CubeMX/README.md

 * Go to Project Folder > Drivers > STM32F4xx_HAL_Driver > Src > Select all the template.c files and exclude them from build.
 * Go to main.c, remove the FPU warning #if.
 * Build the project, there should be no errors or warnings.

+#### 7) Now let's have some code

+* I'll make it short this time, copy the contents of these files from the project repository of ***main.c, main.h, it.c, it.h, msp.c*** your respective files.

+  Don't worry, I've mentioned the comments in code to make it worth readable.

+* Now, build the whole project and program the board.

+* Flash the Arduino board with the file ***ArduinoUartRx.ino*** in the repository.

+* Connect the wires as mentioned the code.

+* Open Serial Monitor in Arduino IDE, and select Baud Rate as 115200.

+* Reset both the boards, you will see your desired input string in Arduino Serial Monitor.

+Yeap, a big thanks for making this long, don't worry for any problems you face with your controllers just DM me on Insta @atom_labs